-The ANZPOP POCP is based on the coaching framework developed by Processwork Diplomates Joanna Dulińska and Michał Duda from the Institute of Process Psychology (IPP) in Poland.
+The ANZPOP POCP is based on the coaching framework developed by Processwork Diplomates Joanna Dulińska and Michał Duda from the Institute for Process Oriented Psychology (IPP) in Poland.
 It has been taught in Poland since 2011 as a Certificate in Process Oriented Coaching.
 Melbourne (MPWC) is the only place in the world to study this course in English.

 WHAT IS PROCESSWORK?